chris-hld/SAFpy/README.md

 # SAFpy

-This is a Python interface / wrapper for https://github.com/leomccormack/Spatial_Audio_Framework
+This is a Python binding / wrapper for https://github.com/leomccormack/Spatial_Audio_Framework

 So far, there is a bunch of functions exposed, please feel free to add/contribute more if needed!